Old East Slavic literature: Ecclesiastical law

 With the Christianization of Kievan Rus', church law arose.
 The most important source of church law in Kievan Rus' was the sudebniki, the most famous of which is the Zakon Sudnyi Liudem (the South Slavic legal Code of the 9th and 10th centuries, although some scholars consider it a reworking of some Byzantine and Jewish laws).
 However, most often in the ecclesiastical sphere of Kievan Rus', they used kormchaia books, legal collections that contained both church rules and the decisions of the Roman and Byzantine emperors on the church.

-From the translated Byzantine collections of ecclesiastical law in Kievan Rus', nomocanons, Eclogue, Proheiron, and Zanon books (translation of Byzantine laws) were used.
+From the translated Byzantine collections of ecclesiastical law in Kievan Rus', nomocanons, Eclogue, Procheiron, and Zanon books (translation of Byzantine laws) were used.
 However, despite the widespread existence in the written tradition, Byzantine law did not have a significant application in legal practice, and its full reception did not occur.
 Rus' ecclesiastical law was based primarily on the ecclesiastical statutes issued by the knyazes, based on local law and only limited borrowing of Byzantine law.

 Later, in 1551, the comprehensive religious collection Stoglav was created, combining the norms of judicial, criminal and ecclesiastical law.
 Stoglav tried to solve the following pressing issues: